lowkeycode/DSA/notes.md

 Sorting Arrays

 My attempt.
 I believe this is bubble sort.
+(Later follow up - this isn't bubble sort and is incorrect)

 ```js
 const arr1 = [12, 355, 26, 13];